U-Company/python-private-service-layout/README.md

 Upper you see struct of modules.
 Red is not public source.
 Green is public source.
 Package consists public and not public sources.

+You can read about all the principles that underlie this repository [here](https://github.com/U-Company/python-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/docs/structure.md).

 ## Service

 Our service has: